vcaldas/Roll4Me/README.md

  * `/wod N D`: Roll N D10 for difficulty D for World of Destruction games, e.g. Vampire, Werewolf, Mage, etc.
     * example: `/wod 3 6`

+ * `/xp`: Display the table for spending experience points (for Vampire: The masquerade)